Integrating Conductor Health into Dynamic Line Rating and Unit Commitment under Wind Uncertainty: Introduction

 \section{Introduction}

 The large-scale integration of renewable energy sources (RES) into power systems remains a major technical challenge, particularly due to the spatial mismatch between high-potential generation sites and demand centers.
 Areas with high RES potential are far from demand, and efficient RES integration plans entail intense transmission expansion \cite{Impram2020}.
 Case studies in Texas indicate that transmission expansion costs rise significantly when RES are integrated due to their remote locations \cite{Herding2024}.
-Moreover, transmission construction lags generation: wind and solar projects can be built within three years, whereas new transmission requires five to ten years \cite{Donoho2015, Clapin2024}.
-This mismatch causes grid congestion, increased operation costs, and curtailed renewable generation.
-For instance, in 2024, 4\% of WP generation and 6\% of solar generation were curtailed in Texas \cite{Potomac2025}, while in Korea, four out of ten RES producers could not connect to the grid, causing an estimated \$6.7 billion in losses \cite{Park2023}.
+Moreover, transmission construction lags generation construction: wind and solar projects can be built within three years, whereas new transmission requires five to ten years \cite{Donoho2015, Clapin2024}.
+This mismatch causes increased operation costs, renewable generation curtailment, and grid congestion.
 Given these challenges, maximizing the use of existing transmission lines is essential for RES integration.

 Dynamic line rating (DLR) has emerged as a promising solution that exploits real-time weather conditions to increase the utilization of existing transmission facilities.
-For overhead transmission lines under 100 km, the transmission capacity is mostly restricted by its thermal limits.
 Unlike static line rating (SLR), which assumes conservative worst-case weather conditions (e.g., 0.5 m/s wind speed, 40°C ambient temperature), DLR adjusts ampacity dynamically.
-The synergy with wind power is particularly strong, as both depend on wind speed, a spatially correlated factor.
+The synergy with wind power is particularly strong, as both depend on wind speed, a spatially correlated factor \cite{Glaum2023}.
 Authors of \cite{Wallnerstrom2015} and \cite{Lee2022} both prove that applying DLR is effective in reducing WP curtailment.
 Especially, \cite{Lee2022} shows that the system operator may save 776 M\$ per year from congestion costs in Texas by introducing DLR.
-Federal Energy Regulatory Commission (FERC) is working to advance its framework on DLR.
-In 2024, FERC issued an Advance Notice of Proposed Rulemaking (ANOPR) related to DLR \cite{FERC2024}.
-This ANOPR builds on Order 881 \cite{FERC2021}, detailing the addition of wind and solar factors to ambient-adjusted ratings.
+In 2024, FERC issued an Advance Notice of Proposed Rulemaking on DLR \cite{FERC2024}, building on Order 881 \cite{FERC2021}, which expanded line ratings beyond ambient-adjusted approaches.
+These actions foreshadow the expanding implementation and importance of DLR.